rustyrussell/million-channels-project/README.md

 1. main.py can create the network, regtest chain, or the gossip messages.
    Running main.py with --build  builds and saves the network.
-   Running main.py with --chain generates the chain Running main.py with --gossip generates gossip (Note: running gossip without chain will lead to incorrect scids).
+   Running main.py with --chain generates the chain.
+   Running main.py with --gossip generates gossip (Note: running gossip without chain will lead to incorrect scids).

 2. building the network consists of analyzing a provided network and scaling it up.